-Unhealthy stress and eating poorly are related.
+Unhealthy stress and poor eating habits are related.
 We often forget to eat well when we’re overwhelmed and resort to using sugary, fatty snack foods as pick-me-ups.
 Nutrients like trace minerals, healthy fats, electrolytes, essential vitamins, amino acids and antioxidants all help us to better handle stress.

 Plan ahead and try to avoid sugary snacks.
 Fruits, vegetables and nuts are smart choices, while eating fish high in omega-3 fatty acids reduces the symptoms of stress.
 Salmon, sardines and other cold-water fish can also reduce inflammation and are great for heart health.

 Magnesium and calcium are important for relieving headaches, relaxing muscles and helping you to sleep.
-I am totally into the magnesium oil I picked up at SpiceBox Organics.
-I spray it on my chest and joints and even drop some in the bath to relax.
+I am a big fan of magnesium oil.
+I spray it on my chest and joints and even drop some in the bathtub to relax.

 Make sure to eat plenty of leafy greens and cruciferous veggies like broccoli, kale and pak choi.
 An added anti-ageing benefit of cruciferous vegetables is their ability to reduce oxidative stress.
 Oxidative stress is the overload of harmful molecules called free radicals.